Carla Sands: U.S. Ambassador to Denmark

 Trump nominated Sands to the post of U.S. Ambassador to the Kingdom of Denmark.
-According to two unnamed sources her name was allegedly recommended to Trump by the Republican fundraiser and convicted felon Elliott Broidy.
 She was confirmed by the United States Senate on November 2, 2017, on a voice vote.
 She formally assumed the office on December 15, 2017.

-While serving as Ambassador, Sands published an opinion piece in Denmark accusing the country of spending too little on its military.
+While serving as Ambassador, Sands published an opinion piece in Denmark arguing that the country spent too little on its military.

-In December 2019, she caused controversy by vetoing the presence of Stanley Sloan, a scholar of the NATO alliance, at a Danish Atlantic Council conference that was meant to celebrate the 70th anniversary of NATO and discuss its future.
-Sloan had been invited by the head of the Council, Lars Struwe, to give the keynote address at the conference.
-Days before the conference, Sands objected to Sloan speaking because he had criticized Trump.
-The Danish Atlantic Council subsequently canceled the conference.
+In December 2019, she vetoed the presence of Stanley Sloan, a scholar of the NATO alliance, at a subsequently canceled Danish Atlantic Council conference regarding the 70th anniversary of NATO.
+Sloan had been invited by the head of the council, Lars Struwe, to give the keynote address at the conference.

-Struwe wrote to Sloan that "we believe that freedom of speech is paramount in every democracy" and that the think tank saw no conflict between Sloan's criticism of Trump and his participation as a speaker at a conference.
 The U.S. Embassy posted a Twitter message saying that the "proposed last-minute inclusion" of Sloan into the conference did not comply with the "agreement that we followed when recruiting all other speakers."
-The Embassy offered no proof of that allegation, however, and Struwe said that the process alluded to by the U.S. Embassy for recruiting speakers did not exist.
-According to Struwe, the U.S. Embassy did not play a role in choosing any of the conference's other speakers or in confirming whether they would attend the conference.

 In June 2020, Sands participated in re-opening the United States consulate in Nuuk, Greenland, along with Secretary of State Mike Pompeo.

-The independent, non-partisan Office of Special Counsel ruled in February 2021 that Sands violated the Hatch Act of 1939 multiple times while serving as Ambassador to the Kingdom of Denmark by using her official Twitter account to tweet about political matters, including criticisms of Joe Biden and endorsing conspiracy theories about Kamala Harris.
+The Office of Special Counsel ruled in February 2021, after Sands had left the role, that she potentially violated the Hatch Act of 1939 while serving as Ambassador to the Kingdom of Denmark by using her Twitter account to, in its view, tweet criticisms of Joe Biden and Kamala Harris.
+Sands' lawyers responded to the office, disagreeing with its interpretations.

 During Trump's last month in office, Sands received the Medal for Distinguished Public Service from the Department of Defense for her tenure as Ambassador.

 In June 2022, Sands was widely ridiculed for tweeting, in reference to high fuel prices, that "In Denmark, middle class people can’t afford to drive a car.
 They have a bike and take the train for long trips.
 My embassy driver would bike an hour in the snow to get to work.
 That’s the future team Biden wants for Americans”, she wrote and continued: “Is this what you want?"